ycm-core/YouCompleteMe/README.md

 But again, installing YCM with Vundle takes care of all of this for you.

-In the future expect to see features like go-to-definition for Python as well.

 ### C# semantic completion

 YCM uses [OmniSharp][] to provide semantic completion for C#.
 It's used as a git